Here Are All The Phones Confirmed To Get Google's Massive Android Update

 We still don’t know exactly when Android 5.0 will be released for every phone, but here’s a roundup of what we know so far.

-Google’s Nexus 6 will come with Android 5.0 already installed, and both the Nexus 4 and Nexus 5 will receive the update, too.
-Google hasn’t announced when it will launch, but rumours suggest Sprint will roll out the update to Nexus 5 owners on its network on Nov.
-12.
+Google’s Nexus 6 will come with Android 5.0 already installed, and both the Nexus 4 and Nexus 5 will receive the update too.
+Google hasn’t announced when it will launch, but Google has reportedly given developers a date of Nov.
+3, according to blog Android Police.

 HTC